We don’t have the exact Cornell decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Bookworms and library lovers can also spend time in the Cornell University Library’s cozy atmosphere.
 Librarians are available 24/7 to help you navigate endless collections and delve deeper into your interest areas.

-There are four ways to apply to Cornell University: through Early Decision, Regular Decision, or as a spring or fall transfer student.
+There are four ways to apply to Cornell University: through early decision, regular decision, or as a spring or fall transfer student.
 All Cornell applications are submitted using the Common Application.

 Please note that when you apply to Cornell, you apply to one of its undergraduate schools, not the university as a whole.
 You’re prohibited from switching colleges you mark on your application after submission, so choose wisely!

-Most applicants choose to apply through Regular Decision.
+Most applicants choose to apply through regular decision.
 You’ll receive your admissions decision around the same time as you would for all other schools you apply to.

 To apply as a transfer student, you must have earned at least 12 credits at another college.
 Two Cornell schools don't accept spring transfers: The College of Engineering and The Charles H. Dyson School of Applied Economics and Management.

-You'll need to submit many of the same materials you would as a first-year student, with minor differences.
+You must submit many of the same materials you would as a first-year student, with minor differences.
 For example, you must have a recommendation letter from one of your college professors.

-Please note that you may have differing deadlines for mandatory supplements such as portfolios depending on the school you apply to.
+You may have differing deadlines for mandatory supplements such as portfolios depending on the school you apply to.

 Now that you know when Cornell decisions come out, you can decide which timeline works best for you.
 Below are the benefits and considerations of each application timeline.

-While most applicants apply through Regular Decision, Cornell receives thousands of early applications each year.
-These are the pros of applying through Early Decision:
+While most applicants apply through regular decision, Cornell receives thousands of early applications each year.
+These are the pros of applying through early decision:

-There are also some downsides to consider with Early Decision:
+There are also some downsides to consider with early decision:

-Most students apply through Regular Decision.
+Most students apply through regular decision.
 These are the benefits:

-Regular Decision applicants should also consider that:
+Regular decision applicants should also consider that:

 Transfer applicants can choose to apply for the spring or fall semesters.
 The main difference between these application timelines is that you can’t apply to The College of Engineering and The Charles H. Dyson School of Applied Economics and Management as a spring transfer.